cevr/aeon/README.md

 # Aeon

 Minimalism with subtle contrast.
-Aeon is a dark theme for Atom, with a focus on readability and a clean, uncluttered interface.
+Aeon is a dark theme with a focus on readability and a clean, uncluttered interface.

 ## Screenshots